openmultiplayer/web/docs/scripting/functions/AddVehicleComponent.md

 - [RemoveVehicleComponent](RemoveVehicleComponent): Remove a component from a vehicle.
 - [GetVehicleComponentInSlot](GetVehicleComponentInSlot): Check what components a vehicle has.
 - [GetVehicleComponentType](GetVehicleComponentType): Check the type of component via the ID.
+- [VehicleCanHaveComponent](VehicleCanHaveComponent): Is the component legal on the vehicle?

 ## Related Callbacks